-US player Covington & Burling has attracted some of the giants of American business: Apple, Bank of America and even managing to slam dunk the National Basketball Association.
+US player Covington & Burling has attracted some of the giants of American business: Apple, Bank of America and even managing to slam dunk the National Basketball Association (NBA).
 Despite being smaller than some other US titans, Covington’s revenue last year crossed the $1 billion mark, sitting at $1.12 billion (£911 million).
-Meanwhile profit per equity partner $1.5 million (£1.18 million).
+Meanwhile profit per equity partner (PEP) stands at $1.73 million (£1.4 million).

 The firm’s London office is based on the Strand within spitting distance of the Royal Courts of Justice.
 It has seen revenue increase by 26%, passing $100 million (£81 million).
 Covington has considerable caché in life sciences, representing pharma-bosses Merck, Novartis and AstraZeneca, alongside great work in the technology and media sectors: for example, the firm was recently drafted in by TikTok which is suing the Trump administration over an executive order banning the social media platform in the US.

 Having a laser focus on life sciences means dealing with complex regulatory questions so trainees are expected to keep on top of regulatory matters and may find themselves with quite hardcore legal research.
 However, rookies see this work as preferable to the traditional trainee stamping ground of bundling.

 Due to the small trainee intake — up to only eight in each year — juniors get decent levels of responsibility: they might draft witness statements and even deal directly with clients.
 The other plus side to limited numbers means that rookies “are very close and supportive of each other”.
 However, this atmosphere doesn’t appear to apply vertically across the firm: “there can be a bit of a divide between trainees and associates/partners” observes one trainee, “with some clearly looking down at you, while others are lovely.”
 Another interviewee added “most senior lawyers are very approachable […] with some notable exceptions”.